Got some spare time and want to give back to help others? Find out how volunteering can be good for you as well as your community

 If you’re new to an area, or if you simply want to extend your social circle, volunteering will help you make new friends.
-It broadens your support network and exposes you to a wider variety of people, from all walks of life.
-Who knows, your next friend-for-life might be serving cake at the next coffee morning or helping in your local homeless shelter.
+It broadens your support network and introduces you to a wider variety of people, from all walks of life.
+Who knows, your next friend for life might be serving cake at the next coffee morning or helping atn your local homeless shelter.

 Giving something back

-For Make-A-Wish UK.
-“Whether you donate a day a week, or a couple of hours a month – it all goes to helping others and doing something good with little effort.
-For our charity we couldn’t continue granting wishes without the support of our volunteers.”
+‘A huge benefit is the feeling of giving something back to your community, a good cause or something you believe in,’ says Lucy Leeming, Community Fundraising Manager for Make-A-Wish UK.
+‘Whether you donate a day a week, or a couple of hours a month, it all goes to helping others and doing something good with little effort.
+For our charity we couldn’t continue granting wishes without the support of our volunteers.’

 Learning new skills

 Volunteering allows you to gain new skills in your own time that you might not pick up elsewhere.
 By embracing new situations and new environments, you’ll be taking yourself out of your comfort zone and will come away from your experience not just spiritually richer but you’ll be armed with new skills that may well be useful in other areas of your life.
 It can make you more employable and demonstrates commitment to a cause.

 Meeting new people, acquiring new skills, doing new tasks, there’s a lot to keep the mind nimble with volunteering.
 Our minds atrophy when we’re stuck doing the same thing, with the same people, in the same surroundings, day after day.
 Getting out and about helps keep you feeling younger and more engaged with the world around you.
 A new academic study this year suggests that volunteering at least one hour per week can also substantially reduce the development of dementia in older people.